 Easter Monday and Boxing Day, 1 May, General Prayer Day, Ascension Day and the night before Christmas Eve until 17.00.

 The museum is closed

-Mondays in week 7, 8 and 42, 1 May, Whit Monday (Constitution Day), Christmas Eve and Christmas Day, New Year’s Eve and New Year’s Day
+Whit Monday/Constitution Day, Christmas Eve and Christmas Day, New Year’s Eve and New Year’s Day.

 Adults: DKK 115

 Students: DKK 95